kenjp1223/dual_camera/dual_camera/README.md

 * Has a unique name and static IP
 * Can be controlled remotely via PC GUI
 * Records synced dual-camera video to local storage
-* Supports real-time monitoring and post-processing
+* Supports real-time monitoring and advanced post-processing
-* Includes camera rotation and preview capabilities
+* Includes manual synchronization, cropping, and preview capabilities
+* Features a modern 2-column interface for easy cropping comparison

 The system scales from 1-2 Pis to 8+ devices with the tabbed interface, making it suitable for both small experiments and large-scale data collection.